Whether you're joining BT Mobile or leaving for another network, it's a straightforward process to keep your existing phone number.

 - I'm leaving BT and joining another network

-Transfer your BT Mobile phone number onto a different network.
+Transfer your BT Mobile phone number onto a different mobile network.

 - I'm joining BT from another network

-Transfer your phone number onto a new account with BT Mobile.
+Transfer your phone number from another mobile network to BT Mobile.

 - I'm upgrading my BT phone or SIM card